An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Assessment of Properties

 \section{Assessment of Properties}

-We now want to analyze the two already presented measures, variance- and entropy-based, with regard to the proposed axioms.
-As already highlighted in \autoref{fig:ensemble_comparison}, the same prediction can lead to substantially different estimations of uncertainties.
+In this section, we demonstrate how our proposed axioms can be used to assess existing or novel uncertainty measures theoretically and can ultimately guide practitioners in selecting or designing measures with specific characteristics, depending on the underlying task.
+Here, we specifically analyze the previously introduced variance- and entropy-based measures, with respect to the proposed axioms.
+As already highlighted in \autoref{fig:ensemble_comparison} and \autoref{fig:ens_au_comparison}, the same prediction can lead to substantially different estimations of uncertainties.
 This also transfers to the axioms, where we prove that both measures fulfill, but also violate some of the axioms, highlighting individual strengths and weaknesses.
 All corresponding proofs can be found in \autoref{app:proofs}.

+\begin{proposition} The variance-based measures violate A1. \end{proposition} The variance-based measure can only measure epistemic uncertainty in terms of the mean of the predictive distribution, and therefore cannot distinguish between two different second-order distributions that have the same marginal distribution over the mean.
+For instance, for a predictive Gaussian $p(y \mid \vvtheta \,) = \mathcal{N}(\mu, \sigma^2)$, the epistemic uncertainty reduces to $\eu(Q) = \bV_Q(\mu)$ and is therefore insensitive to the marginal distribution of $\sigma^2$.
+Consequently, two second-order distributions that share the same marginal over $\mu$ but differ in their distribution over $\sigma^2$ are indistinguishable—compare the deep-ensemble example in \autoref{fig:ens_au_comparison}.

+\begin{proposition} The variance-based measures fulfill A0, A2, A3, A4, A5. \end{proposition} By nonnegativity of the variance, A0 follows immediately.
+A2 and A3 follow from the connection between convex order and increasing variance.
+Furthermore, A4 also holds, as the variance is translation-invariant.
+Finally, the variance-based measures are scale-order equivariant with $g(a) = a^2$ and $c(a) = 0$.
+Therefore, the variance-based measures fulfill the majority of the proposed axioms.